This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Settle Into Your Accommodations

-You’ll be staying on the east side of Glacier National Park.
+Our recommendation is to stay on the east side of Glacier National Park, and here’s why.

 Many Glacier Hotel, nestled in the heart of Glacier National Park, is a historic and iconic destination!
 With its stunning location overlooking Swiftcurrent Lake and surrounded by majestic mountains, the hotel offers breathtaking views.
-This is no doubt one of my favorite places to stay whenever I am visiting Glacier, however, it needs to be booked at least a year in advance.
+This is no doubt one of our favorite places to stay whenever we are visiting Glacier, however, it needs to be booked at least a year in advance.

 Swiftcurrent Motor Inn is a handy choice for exploring the stunning surroundings.
 Close to Swiftcurrent Lake, it is perfect for hiking and wildlife adventures.
 The inn’s cozy rooms have what you need for a chill stay.
 Plus, there’s a restaurant on-site with killer natural views.